Who We Are

 Jillian Swinford, Secretary

-A sales professional from the Boston area, she brings a “get down to basics” approach to working with diverse tasks at KIWOCE and with our sponsored students.
+A sales professional from the Boston area, Cocoa brings a “get down to basics” approach to working with diverse tasks at KIWOCE and with our sponsored students.
 She loves being with our bibis (grandmothers) and her friendly manner allows her to maneuver easily among vendors, funds (contractors and workmen) and locals with whom we deal.
 Her interest in animals and experience in horticulture come in handy when checking out KIWOCE’s and students’ husbandry projects.
 She is EdPowerment’s utility player.

 John was introduced to EdPowerment through his son, Sam, who spent three months as a volunteer after graduating from Rutgers University.
 A lawyer who works in the corporate sector, John spends hours on this side, checking all our financials and weighing in on organizational concerns.
 In 2017 John finally made it to Tanzania to get to know the staff and students whom he has followed from the States.
 For him, the opportunity to observe and connect in person last December brought to life all those names on our spreadsheets!